dustinpfister/blog_posts/_posts/threejs-examples-house.md

 ## Conclusion

 So this is not much to look at for now, but as I make more models like this I think I will eventually start something where I am working with a bunch of models like this to produce an over all larger project.
 In fact sense I first wrote this post I have got around to writing another post on another examples that is a more advanced version of this example that is just that.
-I have come to just simply calling it [the backyard scene example](/2021/05/07/threejs-examples-backyard/) for now and it includes this house model along with many others that I have made thus far.
+I have come to just simply calling it [the backyard scene example](/2021/05/07/threejs-examples-backyard/) and it includes this house model along with many others that I have made thus far.

 I am not interested in making games with threejs at this time, I think a project like that would end up eating up to much time.
 However simple crude animations might work if I am willing to put in enough time and energy to do so.
 What I like about videos also is that I do not have to care as much about bugs, and predominance.
 As long as my frames render the way that I want them to I have a finished product and I can then move on with my life which is great.
+These are the kinds of projects that I would use something like this with where what is most important is just how it looks and if it fits in with an over all style.